KamilaDyn/MyDevNotes/README.md

-## Project Title

-Travel Notes

-Project was created based on course React in eduweb.pl, created by Adam Romański.
-I've changed / add own layout, content, menu, RWD, and add some function like validation form, delate element.

 ## See live

 # <a href="https://kamiladyn.github.io/my-dev-notes/#/notes">LIVE VIEW</a>

+## Project Title

+My Dev NOtes

+Project was created based on course React in eduweb.pl - created by Adam Romański.

 ## Technologies / tools used